Website Schema Markup and Structured Data

 It uses structured data to add extra details about your content.

-This makes it simpler for search engines, like Google, to read and organise your information.
+This makes it simpler for search engines to read and organize your information.

 Schema markup helps connect your website to search engines.

-Using schema markup is an important step in improving technical SEO.
+Using schema markup is an important step in technical SEO.

 When you use schema markup, you are using a standard set of words.